 IS MY CHILD READY FOR PIANO LESSONS?

-Fine motor control: can isolate the fingers individually on a keyboard, playing one key at a time with each finger
+Can isolate the fingers individually on a keyboard, playing one key at a time

-Pre-reading skills: starting to decode words and can track a sentence with their eyes and fingers
+Starting to decode words and can track a sentence with eyes and fingers

-Can sustain attention to an age appropriate academic subject, such as coloring for 20 minutes
+Can sustain attention during an age appropriate activity for 20 minutes